-COSIMA covers a mass range from 1 to 3500 amu with a mass resolution $m/\Delta m$ @ 50% of 2000 at mass 100 amu.
+COSIMA covers a mass range from 1 to 3,500 amu with a mass resolution $m/\Delta m$ at 50% of 2,000 at mass 100 amu.
 Cometary dust is collected on special, metal covered, targets, which are handled by a target manipulation unit.
 Once exposed to the cometary dust environment, the collected dust grains are located on the target by a microscopic camera.
 A pulsed primary indium ion beam (among other entities) releases secondary ions from the dust grains.
 These ions, either positive or negative, are selected and accelerated by electrical fields and travel a well-defined distance through a drift tube and an ion reflector.
 A microsphere plate with dedicated amplifier is used to detect the ions.
-The arrival times of the ions are digitized, and the mass spectra of the secondary ions are calculated from these time-of-flight spectra.
+The arrival times of the ions are calculated from these time-of-flight spectra.
 Through the instrument commissioning, COSIMA took the very first SIMS spectra of the targets in space.
-COSIMA will be the first instrument applying the SIMS technique in-situ to cometary grain analysis as Rosetta approaches the comet 67P/Churyumov-Gerasimenko, after a long journey of 10 years, in 2014.
+COSIMA will be the first instrument applying the SIMS technique in-situ to cometary grain analysis as ROSETTA approaches the comet 67P/Churyumov-Gerasimenko, after a long journey of 10 years, in 2014.